 Parsonage Road, Newton Ferrers

 Construction of 16 new build houses in the South Hams, comprising seven shared ownership properties, eight rented houses and a private dwelling.
 Ryearch was appointed to deliver the scheme based on our extensive experience of delivering similar housing projects to a very high standard.
+The project was shortlisted for an award at the LABC South West Building Excellence Awards 2018.

 This design and build contract required close collaboration with the architect and engineer to ensure the scheme not only fully complied with all the statutory building regulations but also met the standards set by the Local Authority Building Control (LABC) Warranty.